neonlabsorg/examples/simple-erc20-spl-hardhat/README.md

-# Example deploying ERC20ForSplMintable to Neonlabs devnet using Hardhat
+# Example deploying ERC-20 for SPL contract to Neonlabs devnet using Hardhat

-This directory contains all the files necessary to deploy ERC20ForSplMintable contract using Neon onto the Solana blockchain.
+This directory contains all the files necessary to deploy [ERC-20 for SPL](https://docs.neon-labs.org/docs/developing/deploy_facilities/interacting_with_spl_tokens) contract using Neon onto the Solana blockchain.

 ## Cloning repository